 I have a couple of pieces from them, some of which have been discontinued, but I do recommend their Sycamore Jumpsuit made of organic french terry cotton, it feels like I’m wearing pajamas!
 And it’s nice that it fits me even though I’m petite.

 [$$$] Luxury sleepwear meets comfy, everyday clothing.
-Leena & Lu uses organic, fair trade cotton and makes pieces for women and kids.
+Leena & Lu uses organic, fair trade Peruvian cotton and makes pieces for women and kids.
+They’re proud to partner with women-run factories too.
 Most of their pieces are comfy pajamas that can crossover to daily wear.
 I have the Pima T-Shirt Dress and it’s so lightweight and breezy.

 [$$] Gotta show some love for a local (to me) Wisconsin brand!
 Their HQ is in Madison.
 Lev really focuses on empowering women and helping them find clothing to best fit their shape.
 You can even take a quiz to find out what your shape is.